 This is the doctor’s path.
 It could also be the path of the lawyer, dentist, nurse anesthetist, etc…

-It’s the path I took, and although I retired from medicine without a $5 Million net worth, I was well on my way at 43, and investment returns alone should get us well beyond that mark by 55.
+It’s the path I took, and although I retired from medicine a bit shy of a $5 Million net worth, I was well on my way to that number at age 43, and investment returns alone should get us well beyond that mark by 55.

 For this example, we’ll assume a single income, a net worth of -$300,000 (that’s a negative $300k) but with annual earnings in the multiple six-figures.